UTNkar/ordsys/README.md

 ### Setting up the database

-1. To connect and create all required database tables, enter `./manage.py makemigrations` followed by `./manage.py migrate`.
+1. Create all required database tables, enter `./manage.py migrate`.
 2. Create an organisation to associate your users with by running `./manage.py createorganisation`.
 3. Create a superuser so that you can log in with `./manage.py createsuperuser`.